hpc-maths/samurai/docs/source/tutorial/graduation_case_1.rst

         }
     }

-At the end of thess operations, we know which cell must be refined and which cell must be kept.
+At the end of these operations, we know which cell must be refined and which cell must be kept.
 We can construct the new mesh using `tag` field and :cpp:class:`samurai::CellList`.

 .. code-block:: c++